How to use this guide

 While these are the early days, many experts agree that generative AI systems will have far-reaching implications for society.
 Unlike blockchain and other emerging technologies that have caught the tech industry’s eye, generative AI tools have sparked the public’s interest and imagination with creatives and business leaders alike identifying ready applications.
 Most immediately, here are some things that could come next:

-This work was produced by Eleanor Tursman and B Cavello, and was made possible thanks to generous support from Siegel Family Endowment, the Patrick J. McGovern Foundation, and the John S. and James L. Knight Foundation.
+This work was produced by Eleanor Tursman, B Cavello, and Tom Latkowski, and was made possible thanks to generous support from Siegel Family Endowment, the Patrick J. McGovern Foundation, and the John S. and James L. Knight Foundation.

 Contact us with questions or corrections regarding this primer.
 Please note that Aspen Digital cannot guarantee access to experts or expert contact information, but we are happy to serve as a resource.
 To find experts, please refer to Finding Experts in AI.